 The characters may have to be decoded out of some binary representation like Microsoft Word DOC files and/or a compressed format such as zip files.
-Again, the document format has to be determined, and then an appropriate decoder has to be used.
+Again, we must determine the document format, and then an appropriate decoder has to be used.
 Even for plain text documents, additional decoding may need to be done.
-In XML documents (Section 10.1, page 188), character entities, such as & need to be decoded to give the correct character, namely & for &amp:.
+In XML documents (Section 10.1, page 180), character entities, such as &, need to be decoded to give the correct character, namely, & for &.
 Finally, the textual part of the document may need to be extracted out of other material that will not be processed.
-You might want to do this with XML files if the markup is going to be ignored; you would almost certainly want to do this with postscript or PDF files.
-We will not deal further with these issues in this book, and will assume henceforth that our documents are a list of characters.
-Commercial products usually need to support a broad range of document types and encodings, since users want things to just work with their data as is.
+This might be the desired handling for XML files, if the markup is going to be ignored; we would almost certainly want to do this with postscript or PDF files.
+We do not deal further with these issues in this book, and assume henceforth that our documents are a list of characters.
+Commercial products usually need to support a broad range of document types and encodings, because users want things to just work with their data as is.
 Often, they just think of documents as text inside applications and are not even aware of how it is encoded on disk.
 This problem is usually solved by licensing a software library that handles decoding document formats and character encodings.

-The idea that text is a linear sequence of characters is also called into question by some writing systems, such as Arabic, where text takes on some two dimensional and mixed order characteristics, as shown in Figures 2.1 and 2.2.
-But, despite some complicated writing system conventions, there is an underlying sequence of sounds being represented and hence an essentially linear structure remains, and this is what is represented in the digital representation of Arabic, as shown in Figure 2.1.
+The idea that text is a linear sequence of characters is also called into question by some writing systems, such as Arabic, where text takes on some two-dimensional and mixed-order characteristics, as shown in Figures 2.1 and 2.2.
+But, despite some complicated writing system conventions, there is an underlying sequence of sounds being represented and hence an